toolleeo/cli-apps/README.md

 * [ffscreencast](https://github.com/cytopia/ffscreencast) - A FFmpeg screencast with video overlay and multi monitor support.
 * [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing YouTube audio and video.
 * [lotc](https://github.com/ranelpadon/lord-of-the-clips) - (Lord Of The Clips) Video downloader, trimmer, and merger using the terminal.
 Supports YouTube, Facebook, Reddit, Twitter, etc. Downloads/trims at multiple points.
 Merges multiple clips.
+* [Pyutube](https://github.com/Hetari/pyutube) - A simple tool to download YouTube video shorts and playlist in just one click.
 * [Streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player.
 * [videoinfox](https://github.com/powerhousepro69/videoinfox) - Find videos fast.
 Powerful playlist building and editing.
 A play queue to load up unlimited playlists.
 Index unlimited video libraries and find videos by keyword.
 Download list building without leaving the browser and a Download Queue.
 * [YouTube TUI](https://siriusmart.github.io/youtube-tui/) - A lightweight and user-friendly TUI for browsing YouTube content from the terminal.